The Crosstown is a 19-kilometre light rail transit line that will run under and along Eglinton Avenue through the heart of Toronto.

-Steps of Constructing Crosstown's Stations
+Steps to Constructing Crosstown's Stations

 Needless to say, constructing the Crosstown’s new stations is a complex process that requires careful planning, thoughtful coordination and hard work.
 There are three major construction methods being used to construct the Crosstown stations: cut-and-cover, mined and interchange.

-Recognizing that each station is built in its own unique way, there are common steps across the station builds:
+Recognizing that each station is built in its own unique way, there are still common steps across the station builds:

 1) Preparatory Work

 Before we begin construction, preparatory work is required so sites are ready for construction activities.
-As we are building the Crosstown along a well-established street in Toronto, there is existing infrastructure we need to accommodate and work around.
+As we are building the Crosstown along a well-established street in Toronto, there is existing infrastructure we need to work around.
 Some of the preparatory work includes activities like noise and vibrations monitoring, soil condition and water level assessments, underground utilities marking, tree removal, street furniture removal and demolition.

-2) Utilities Work/Shoring
+2) Utilities Work & Shoring

 Once this step is complete, construction can move forward with site excavation.
 Shoring – also known as installation of support for excavation – is an important step to secure the site so excavation work can take place safely.
 For the cut-and-cover method, this process also includes the shallow excavation and road decking work.
-In some instances utility work will take place prior to shoring, and in other instances shoring may begin first and work will take place simultaneously.
+In some instances, utility work will take place prior to shoring, and in other instances shoring and utility work can be done concurrently.

 Once excavation work is complete, architectural and building work can begin.
 Station boxes will be constructed underground.
 At Cedarvale and Eglinton Stations, the station boxes will be constructed below the existing TTC subway tracks.
 At Kennedy Station, the current station will be reconfigured and the Kennedy Station will provide access to the TTC, Crosstown and GO Transit.
 At mined stations, the station entrances will be constructed once the mechanical, electrical and architectural work begins.